University of Wisconsin Press colophon

 Alfred W. McCoy, Ian G. Baird, Katherine A. Bowie, and Anne Ruth Hansen, Series Editors

 L.H.M.
-Ling Outstanding First Book Prize Finalist
+Ling Outstanding First Book Prize Honorable Mention

 How marginalized communities engage with markets and the state through everyday economic and religious practices